tutoriel étui à couteau en cuir

 leather knife case

-Apply tokonole on the edge of the knife sheath and smooth with the smoother to make it shine.
+Apply tokonole to the edge of the knife case and smooth with the smoother to make it shine.

 leather knife case